Garden of Cosmic Speculation - Atlas Obscura

 The garden was designed by architecture theorist Charles Jencks and his late wife, Maggie Keswick, an expert on Chinese gardens.
 Located at their private residence, Portrack House, near Dumfries, Scotland, the design, according to Jencks, brings out the basic elements that underlie the cosmos.

-From 1989 until Keswick’s death in 1995, Jencks and his wife met with horticulturists and scientists in order to design a landscape that would bridge the worlds of art, nature, and science.
+From 1989 until Keswick died in 1995, Jencks and his wife met with horticulturists and scientists to design a landscape that would bridge the worlds of art, nature, and science.
 Perhaps viewed as an unconventional approach to landscaping, the garden features a dizzying display of geometric fractals that all illuminate—or at least are inspired by—concepts of black holes, string theory, and the “Big Bang.”

-The garden features five major areas connected by a number of artificial lakes, bridges, and other architectural works, including large white staircases and terraces that zigzag down a green hillside, representing the story of the creation of the universe.
+The garden features five major areas connected by several artificial lakes, bridges, and other architectural works, including large white staircases and terraces that zigzag down a green hillside, representing the story of the creation of the universe.

 Know Before You Go

-Holywood 1½ miles off A76, five miles north of Dumfries.
-Tickets are limited to 5,000 visitors and the site is only open one day per year, typically the first Sunday of May.
-Tickets are available through the Scotland Gardens website.
+Holywood is 1½ miles off A76, five miles north of Dumfries.
+Tickets are limited to 5,000 visitors and the garden is only open one weekend per year, typically the first Saturday and Sunday of May.
+Tickets are only available through the Scotland Gardens website.
+These usually go on sale a few months prior and are quickly snatched up.

 In partnership with KAYAK